omarfarouk123/Technical-Archives/README.md

 # Technical Archives
 This repository includes various simulation results, hardware documentation, circuit designs, and AI-based model studies developed throughout my academic and personal engineering journey.

+> **Note:** Some PDF files and folder contents may not be viewable directly on GitHub.
+> Please download the files to your local device to view them properly.

 ## Contents
 ### Circuit & Power Electronics
 - Buzzer Circuit Design (PDF)